 2009 Salvation Army responds to Black Saturday Bushfires

 The Black Saturday Bushfires in Victoria, of February 7 2009, will remain on record as the worst ever Bushfires in Australia.
 The fires destroyed over 3,500 structures and burnt over 450,000 hectares of land.
 Most tragically, 173 people lost their lives.
 Many more were injured, and many psychologically scarred by the experience.

-The Salvation Army launched its Victorian Bushfire Appeal immediately following Black Saturday and Australians responded immediately with generous donations, raising $23 nationally.
-During the initial crisis, The Salvation Army were on site providing more than 50,000 meals, providing counselling, coordinating material aid and offering over $2.5million in immediate financial assistance.
+The Salvation Army launched its Victorian Bushfire Appeal immediately following Black Saturday and Australians responded immediately with generous donations, raising $23 million nationally.
+During the initial crisis, The Salvation Army were on site providing more than 50,000 meals, providing counselling, coordinating material aid and offering over $2.5 million in immediate financial assistance.
 The Salvation Army is ‘Still Standing’ with fire affected communities, working with them through the difficult recovery process.

 To find out more view the Victorian Bushfire Response Report

 When floodwaters inundated towns and cities of central and south Queensland in late December 2010 and into January 2011, The Salvation Army was on hand immediately to offer assistance.
 The floods forced the evacuation of thousands of people from towns and cities, with at least 90 towns and over 900,000 people were affected.
 Tragically, 38 people were killed and 9 were declared missing, whilst damage was estimated at $2.38 billion.